Why Bloggers and Siteowners Should Be Using Facebook Debugger

-The storing of information is referred to as “caching” and it includes things like featured image, description and more.
-The internet caches things to allow it to recall them easier and load things faster.
+Facebook caches, or stores information from websites, and it includes things like featured image, description and more.
+The internet in general caches things to allow it to recall them easier and load things faster.
 If every single time a website loads, it is checking the server for instant updates, it’d take a long time.
 Caching is for our greater good.

-Click on “Show existing scrape information” to see how things are.
-When you’re ready for it to refresh, click “Fetch new scrape information.”
+First, you’ll want to click on “Show existing scrape information” to see how things are.
+When you’re ready for the content to refresh, click “Fetch new scrape information.”
 This forces Facebook to go back to the source and grab whatever is new about the link (like title or featured image or description).

 This is the best way to make sure everyone is seeing the latest from your website.